alexandergaskins/FuelDeep3D/README.md

 FuelDeep3D offers tools to:

--Build structured training datasets from labeled point clouds -Compute height-derived features such as height-above-ground (HAG) -Tile, sample, and preprocess large TLS scenes for efficient modeling -Apply trained models to new .las files and write predictions back to disk -Enable users to train their own deep learning models on custom labeled datasets -Perform visualization, quality control, and evaluation of predicted fuel classes
+- Build structured training datasets from labeled point clouds
+- Compute height-derived features such as height-above-ground (HAG)
+- Tile, sample, and preprocess large TLS scenes for efficient modeling
+- Apply trained models to new .las files and write predictions back to disk
+- Enable users to train their own deep learning models on custom labeled datasets
+- Perform visualization, quality control, and evaluation of predicted fuel classes

 ---